Weyl laws for manifolds with hyperbolic cusps: Counting resonances in negative curvature

 where $Q_2$ is a polynomial of order at most $2\lfloor d/2 \rfloor - 1$. \end{lemma}

-This estimate shows that, to some extent, improving the remainder in the continuous Weyl law of part 1 automatically improves the Weyl law for the resonances.
+This estimate shows that, to some extent, improving the remainder in the continuous Weyl law of section \ref{sec:weyl-phase} automatically improves the Weyl law for the resonances.
 This was pointed out by Selberg.

-\begin{proof} Again, we use the decomposition \ref{lemma:factorization} for $\varphi'/\varphi$ as a sum over the resonances and a polynomial term.
-We will deal first with the polynom.
-Then we will bound the contribution from resonances out of the strip, and then we will come back to resonances in the strip.
+\begin{proof} Again, we use the decomposition \eqref{eq:decomp-increasing-phase} for $\varphi'/\varphi$ as a sum over the zeroes and a polynomial term.
+We will deal first with the polynomial.
+Then we will bound the contribution from zeroes out of the strip, and then we will come back to zeroes in the strip.